 We asked ‘Abdu’l-Bahá about our meetings, how they should be conducted, and we told Him we opened our services by saying the Greatest Name nine times in silence.
 He replied, “That is very good, that is right, for it brings those present into harmony.”

 Then He said The Hidden Words should be read and often the “Tajallíyát”—the Five Holy Tablets—that this was important.
-The Hidden Words are words of counsel, and the “Tajallíyát” are words of instruction, and a preparation for the Kitáb-i-Aqdas.
+The Hidden Words are words of counsel, and the “Tajallíyát” are words of instruction, and a preparation for The Kitáb-i-Aqdas.
 Besides these, other Tablets should be read.

 ‘Abdu’l-Bahá said that discussions and personal opinions expressed had caused inharmony and should be avoided, but that some speaking, such as accounts of the Visit by returning pilgrims, etc., always done in love, would be advisable because it was both devel- oping and profitable.
 In general, it is best that speaking be not confined to one, that the appearance of leadership may be avoided.